fullstaq-labs/sqedule/devdocs/reviewable-rest-api-pattern.md

 Patches a resource.
 One may specify non-versioned fields to patch, or versioned fields to patch, or both.

-In case versioned fields are specified, this endpoint creates a new version on top of the latest approved version, applying the patch.
+In case versioned fields are specified, this endpoint creates a new version with the given data.
+If possible, it creates this version on top of the latest approved version, applying the patch.
 The resulting version could either be a proposal or an approved version.

 If you want to modify a proposal, use `PATCH /resources/:id/proposals/:version_id` instead.